giellalt/lang-eng/eng.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/adjectives.lexc)</small>Numerals
+Numerals in the English language are numbers.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/numerals.lexc)</small>Nouns
+Nouns in the English language are things.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/nouns.lexc)</small>Pronouns
 Pronouns in the English language are references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/pronouns.lexc)</small>Prefixes
-Verbs in the English language are actions.
+Prefixes in the English language are bound to beginning of other words.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/verbs.lexc)</small>Numerals
-Numerals in the English language are numbers.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/numerals.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/prefixes.lexc)</small>

 We describe here how abbreviations are in English are read out, e.g.